PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

 Other Applications
 ------------------

     With the Playlist Framework, there are many new options for how skillets can be built.
-A few use cases not included in this tutorial are listed below.
+A few further ideas to spark inspiration are listed below.
         * Any repo with developed skillets can be added as a submodule
         * Existing skillets can be broken into smaller sub-skillets and included in a playlist
         * If submodules are too complex, the sub-skillets can be added directly to the host repository
         * Playlist Includes can see any sub-skillets within the playlist repository directory or submodule
-        * More than one submodule can be added, if needed
+        * More than one submodule can be added to a repository

+    Feel free to reach out with any questions!
+See the :ref:`Feedback Section<SkilletBuilder Feedback>` for more information on how to do so.